-Beginning with percentage of caffeine, Robusta has almost twice as much caffeine as Arabica.
-This probably explains why Robusta is more likely to be found in Italian espresso.
+This extra does caffeine probably explains why Robusta is more likely to be found in Italian espresso.
 People want their espresso to pack a caffeinated punch, and Robusta delivers.
-It is preferred by Italians for the superior crema, or froth on the top.
-Robusta definitely beats out Arabica if you’re talking about purely caffeine content.
+Robusta is also preferred by many espresso lovers because it produces superior crema, or froth on the top.
+In these areas, Robusta definitely beats out Arabica if you’re talking about purely caffeine content.

 Looking at taste, the winner is clearly Arabica, which naturally contains more lipids and sugar than Robusta giving it a more pleasing taste.
-Robusta is low in acidity but high in bitterness.
-This doesn't mean that Robusta doesn't make a quality coffee; there are high-end Robustas out there, but Arabica is still more likely to be in your K cup machine while Robusta is filling up your instant coffee.
+Robusta is low in acidity but high in a refined bitterness.
+Mind you, this type of bitterness is not necessarily a bad thing as many coffee lovers appreciate a sharper taste in their morning brew.

 Production and Growth

 Moving on to ease of production, we see that Robusta coffee is cheaper to produce and easier to care for.
 Approximately 25% of coffee grown worldwide is of the Robusta variety.
 The remaining 75% is made up of Arabica beans.
 Arabica coffee plants take longer to mature, but Robusta trees grows taller.
 Since Robusta is easier to grow and more disease resistant than Arabica, it has especially high yield.
 By virtue of its increased caffeine content, the Robusta plant is more resistant to pests making it a hardier crop than its more delicate Arabican countepart.

 Brazil is the largest producer of Arabica Coffee while Vietnam is the largest producer of Robusta.